 Mugdock Country Park is located 10 miles north of Glasgow close to the populations of Milngavie and Strathblane.
 It was designated a Country Park in 1987 and combines woodland, heathland, marshland and moor along with formal walking routes, a loch, castles and gunsites left over from WWII.

 The area has a long and fascinating history as well as an outstanding natural environment which sees almost 70% of the Park designated a Site of Special Scientific Interest (SSSI) and Mugdock Castle designated a Scheduled Ancient Monument.
 Craigend Castle is C-listed and the Courtyard (former Stables building) is B-listed.

 Mugdock Country Park is currently owned and managed by both East Dunbartonshire and Stirling Councils through a Joint Management Committee which meets quarterly (link to committee papers).
 It is rated 4-star by Visit Scotland and has consistently high ratings on Tripadvisor and Google.

-The strategic direction of the Park has been set by the Mugdock Strategy 2015-2020 with associated documents including the Mugdock Business Plan, Mugdock Asset Review, Mugdock Capital Plan, Mugdock Land Management Plan and Mugdock Marketing Strategy.
-These are currently undergoing a refresh and will be reviewed in 2021.
+The strategic direction of the Park has been set by the Mugdock Strategy 2022-27 with associated Mugdock Land Management Plan.